billITStuff/PuttyIntoFedora/README.md

 # Using Putty to SSH into Fedora Linux

 ## Objective
-[Brief Objective - Remove this afterwards]

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+In this project I will demostrate how to ssh into Fedora Linux using Putty.
+I am running Fedora on a virtual machine, but this would often be used to remote into a linux server to change some config or do something with the file system

 ### Skills Learned
-[Bullet Points - Remove this afterwards]

-- Advanced understanding of SIEM concepts and practical application.
-- Proficiency in analyzing and interpreting network logs.
-- Ability to generate and recognize attack signatures and patterns.
-- Enhanced knowledge of network protocols and security vulnerabilities.
-- Development of critical thinking and problem-solving skills in cybersecurity.
+-How to setup openssh in Fedora

+-How to SSH into a remote server

 ### Tools Used
-[Bullet Points - Remove this afterwards]

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+-Putty

+-Fedora 43 Workstation

+-Virtualbox for my virtual machine

 ## Steps
-drag & drop screenshots here or use imgur and reference them using imgsrc

-Every screenshot should have some text explaining what the screenshot is about.

-Example below.

-SSH into Fedora Using Putty

-In this post I will demostrate how to ssh into Fedora Linux using Putty.
-I am running Fedora on a virtual machine, but this would often be used to remote into a linux server to change some config or do something with the ifle system
+In this project I will demostrate how to ssh into Fedora Linux using Putty.
+I am running Fedora on a virtual machine, but this would often be used to remote into a linux server to change some config or do something with the file system

 Setup